-I combine research with a love of teaching and am a Fellow of the Higher Education Academy.
+I combine research with a love of teaching.
 At the Global Health Policy Unit I convene the courses 'Health and human rights: principles, practice and dilemmas' and 'Researching health and policy: quantitative methods'.
-I also guest lecture on the 'Anthropology of global health', 'Anthropology of health and migration', 'South Asia in the world' and 'Sociology of health and illness'.
-In my previous position at the University of St Andrews, I developed and taught a medical sociology curriculum for the new graduate-entry medicine degree, and at the Lahore University of Management Sciences, I developed new undergraduate teaching in medical anthropology and migration studies.
+I guest lecture on the 'Anthropology of global health', 'Anthropology of health and migration', 'South Asia in the world' and 'Sociology of health and illness'.
+Previously, at the University of St Andrews, I developed new sociology teaching for graduate-entry medics, and at the Lahore University of Management Sciences, I developed new undergraduate teaching in medical anthropology and migration studies.
+I am a Fellow of the Higher Education Academy.

-I have supervised PhD projects on low-cost transnational surrogacy in India, and on domestic finance among South Asian women.
+I have supervised/am supervising PhD projects on low-cost transnational surrogacy in India, domestic finance among South Asian women, and mental health policy in Nepal.
 I am excited about supervising research connected to global health equity and gender justice.

 I am on the Editorial Collective of Medicine, Anthropology, Theory and Book Reviews Editor for the Journal of South Asian Development.
-Previously I was an Associate Editor for Anthropology & Medicine for ten years and remain on the Editorial Board.
 I also write reviews for a variety of journals.